-The Mission of the Master of Science in Physician Assistant Studies Program is to educate physician assistants to provide comprehensive quality health care to all, respectful of patient/client values, committed to ethical principles and grounded in evidence-based practice and clinical reasoning.
-Graduates will contribute to the profession and communities and be prepared to practice medicine in a variety of primary care settings under the supervision of physicians.
+The Mission of the Master of Science in Physician Assistant Studies Program is to educate physician assistants to provide comprehensive quality health care to all, to be respectful of patient values, to be committed to ethical principles and to be grounded in evidence-based practice and clinical reasoning.
+Graduates will contribute to the profession and their communities and be prepared to practice medicine in a variety of primary care settings under the supervision of physicians.
 Graduates will also be prepared to provide service to medically underserved communities and diverse patient populations.

 - Beck B, Scheel MH, De Oliveira K, Hopp J. Integrating cultural competency throughout a first-year physician assistant curriculum steadily improves cultural awareness.
 J Physician Assist Educ.
 2013;24(2):28-31.
 PMID: 23875495

 - Bahrke B, De Oliveira K, Scheel MH, Beck B, Hopp J. Longitudinal integration of cultural components into a physician assistant program’s clinical year may improve cultural competency.
 J Physician Assist Educ.
 2014;25(1):33-7.
 PMID: 24765807